NOTE: See the beginning of Section F for abbreviations, course numbers and coding.

 This course surveys the tradition of Canadian political thought from Confederation to the present.

-Examines the role of the press as critics and opposition to government & the role of government in regulating media.
+Examines the relationship between politics and the media including the media's role as critics and opposition to government & the coverage it provides during election campaigns.
 Designed as an upper level course for students majoring in politics or with a background in media or communications studies.

 |POLS3494||Democracy||3 ch (S/T) [W]|